Barrenjoey Headland Palm Beach

 The Headland

-The headland was named as "Barrenjuee" by Governor Phillip in 1788 after the Aboriginal name for small wallaby or kangaroo.
+The headland was named "Barrenjuee" by Governor Phillip in 1788 after an Aboriginal name for small wallaby or kangaroo.
 This became ‘Barrenjoey’ with time.

-The path down is a little uneven but not difficult to traverse.
-It’s surrounded by native trees and flowering shrubs which attract a variety of birds, including sea-hawks and swallows, kingfishers and parrots.
+The path is uneven but manageable, winding through native trees and flowering shrubs that attract a variety of birds, including sea-hawks and swallows, kingfishers and parrots.

 The Lighthouse